MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 > **Answer:**
 >
 >1.
 Encapsulation: Encapsulation is the concept of bundling the data (attributes) and methods (functions) that manipulate the data into a single unit or class.
 >2.
-Abstraction: Abstraction allows you to hide complex realities while exposing only the essention parts.
-It help you focus on what the object does instead of how it dies it.
+Abstraction: Abstraction allows you to hide complex realities while exposing only the essential parts.
+It helps you focus on what the object does instead of how it dies it.
 >3.
 Inheritance: Inheritance is the mechanism by which one class can inherit the attributes and methods from another class.
 This fosters code reusability and establishes a relationship between parent and child classes.
 >4.
 Polymorphism: Polymorphism allows objects to be treated as instances of their parent class.
 This enables one interface to be used for a general class of actions.